-Awakenings Treatment Center is a dual diagnosis rehab in Southern California that specializes in mental illness and substance abuse treatment.
+Awakenings Treatment Center is a dual diagnosis rehab in Southern California that specializes in mental health treatment including mental illness and substance abuse.
 When you choose us for your care, you receive an individualized treatment plan that addresses your unique symptoms.
 No matter what mental illness you are struggling with, you can expect compassionate care and holistic services that heal your mind, body, and spirit.

 1. Post-traumatic stress disorder (PTSD)

 PTSD is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event, such as an accident or personal attack.
 Because this trauma can live in the body, it may manifest into nightmares and unwanted memories.
 People who do not confront this trauma are more likely to self-medicate with drugs and alcohol.